business-science/timetk/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* installed size is  8.9Mb
+* This is an update
-* sub-directories of 1Mb or more: doc   7.4Mb